ls1intum/thesis-template-typst/chapters/04/main.typ

 If the server does not acknowledge the message until after a timeout interval, then it failed to send.

 A user sends a message and that can cause notifications for other users.
-We show the way of a notification in @ra-dynamic-model.
+We show the way of a notification in @ra-notifications-vision.
 A user can generally disable all notifications for a specific kind, e.g., all notifications for new messages in a conversations.
 If they enable notifications for conversations, then they can mute individual conversations.
 If the user mutes a conversation, they do not receive messages.

 #figure(
-  image("dynamic-model.png"),
+  pad(
+    x: 20%,
+    image("notifications/vision.jpg")
+  ),
   caption: [
     The activity diagram shows how user settings influence a notification.
   ]
-) <ra-dynamic-model>
+) <ra-notifications-vision>

 === User Interface <ra-user-interface>